master-nemo/dupe2links/README.md

   -i, --OnlyInfo        do not create links- just report -s, --noWaitEnter     do not wait Enter after finish
 ```
-#### how it work:
+#### how it works:
 found dupes and make them to hardlink (try use hardlink and symlink if hardlink fail) to one of copyes (random one).

 ## WARNING
- 1. this script is provided AS IS without warranty, although all reasonable efforts was made to work it properly, but all possible damages is on your responsiblity!
+ 1. this script is provided AS IS without warranty, although all reasonable efforts was made to work it properly, but all possible damages is your responsiblity!
- 2. this script include file deletion operation - be carefully!
+ 2. This script includes file deletion operation - be carefull!
 (See item 1)
  3. There may be errors with the non-ASCII-filenames.
 I tryed to avoid them but, damn it, there are always such strange symbols that all efforts mean nothing.
-And anybody who use such symbols in filenames really deserved all errors that come from them.
+And anybody who uses such symbols in filenames really deserves all errors that come from them.

 ### _____________ ###
 (c) master_Nemo 2017 All right reserved